pushsla/ArchlinuxDeclarativeInstall/README.md

 * "mount" - String, path to dir, where device should be mounted.
 If empty, device will not be mounted.
 Swap will be mounted in any case, independent from this option.
 * "mount_options" - String, additions options passed to mount.
 Have no effect on devices with "fs": "swap".

+One very important thing!
+You have to partition your drives by yourselves!

 Keep in mind, that all paths in "mount" field have to be passed as they should be in real system.

 F.ex for root partition "mount": "/", for ESP "mount": "/boot/efi". **Not** "mount": "/mnt" and "mount": "/mnt/boot/efi"